markuched13/Tools/windows/README.md

-### This will contain various tools used in privilege escalation and ennumeration of a windows host
+### This will contain various tools used in privilege escalation and enumeration of a windows host

 #### ~: Hack.You